Comparisons11 min read

 Can I use both Longshot AI and Frase together?

-You can, though it's an expensive combo.
-Some content teams use Frase for research and brief creation, then use a separate AI writing tool for the actual drafts.
-Whether the overlap justifies double the subscription cost depends on your volume and budget — for most solo operators, probably not.
+You can, though it's expensive.
+Some content teams use Frase for research and brief creation, then use a separate AI writing tool for drafts.
+Whether the overlap justifies double the subscription cost depends on volume and budget — for most solo operators, probably not.

 Does Frase's $15/month plan include AI writing?

-The Solo plan at $15/month does include some AI writing features, but full AI writing access typically requires the add-on at around $35/month extra.
-Always check Frase's current pricing page before committing — their tier structure has changed several times, and what's true today might not be true in three months.
+The Solo plan includes some AI writing features, but full AI writing access typically requires the add-on at around $35/month extra.
+Always check Frase's current pricing before committing — their tier structure has shifted several times.

 Is Longshot AI's fact-checking actually reliable?

-Useful but not foolproof — and honestly, I think some people oversell it.
+Useful but not foolproof.
 Think of it as a helpful second pass, not a replacement for real research.
-It flags potentially inaccurate claims and prompts you to verify sources, which is more than most AI tools bother to offer.
-But don't publish anything in a sensitive niche without doing your own verification on top of it.
+It flags potentially inaccurate claims and prompts verification, which is more than most AI tools offer.
+But don't publish anything in sensitive niches without doing your own verification on top of it.

 Which tool is better for beginners?

 Frase, pretty comfortably.
-The workflow from keyword to brief to draft is clear and well-guided, and most new users feel oriented within their first session.
-Longshot has improved its UX, but there's still more of a learning curve before you feel comfortable navigating all the features.
+The workflow from keyword to brief to draft is clear and well-guided, and most new users feel oriented after their first session.
+Longshot has improved its UX, but there's still more of a learning curve before you feel confident navigating everything.

 Are there good alternatives to both tools?

-Yes — and this is worth knowing before you commit.
-If neither feels right, take a look at Try Surfer SEO for SEO content optimization, Jasper if pure AI writing quality is your main priority, or Semrush if you want to combine content tools with broader SEO capabilities.
-Each solves a slightly different slice of the content creation problem, and one of them might actually be a better fit than either tool in this comparison.
+Yes — and this is worth knowing.
+If neither feels right, look at Try Surfer SEO for SEO content optimization, Jasper if pure AI writing quality is your priority, or Semrush if you want content tools plus broader SEO capabilities.
+Each solves a slightly different slice of content creation, and one might actually be a better fit than either tool in this comparison.

 Tags